aman-15091998/Sales-Dashboard-Frontend/README.md

 ## Installation

-First, set up the backend from here: [Sales-Dashboard-Backend](https://github.com/aman-15091998/Sales-Dashboard-Backend)
+(OPTIONAL)You can set up the backend from here: [Sales-Dashboard-Backend](https://github.com/aman-15091998/Sales-Dashboard-Backend) or you can test on my hosted server which is already used in the code.

 1. Open terminal in VS Code.
 2. Clone the project: